 Each continuous monitoring station is equipped with a YSI 6600 or YSI EXO sonde.
 Beginning in 2004, all YSI 6600 data sondes were equipped with Extended Deployment Systems (EDS).
 The EDS has a wiper system that allows the continuous monitoring sondes to be deployed for longer periods of time without suffering a degradation of data quality as a result of biofouling.
 Starting in 2007, some instruments were converted from EDS to the V2 model, which supports four optical ports.
 Between 2009 and 2015, all sondes used for continuous monitoring utilized V2 technology.
 In addition to chlorophyll fluorescence and turbidity, the additional two optical ports may be configured for 6150 optical dissolved oxygen and blue-green algal probes.
 Beginning in 2014, new EXO model instruments were purchased to replace older YSI 6600 models as the SWM Program began to transition to this newer technology.
-All

-EXO sondes have a central wiper system and most have a copper-alloy sensor guard which will further reduce biofouling and associated degradation of data quality.
-Each continuous monitoring sonde records nine water quality parameters every 15 minutes.
+All EXO sondes have a central wiper system and most have a copper-alloy sensor guard which will further reduce biofouling and associated degradation of data quality.
+Most continuous monitoring sondes record nine water quality parameters every 15-minutes.
 The nine water quality parameters measured continuously are water temperature, specific conductance, salinity (calculated from specific conductance and temperature), dissolved oxygen, turbidity (NTU/FNU), fluorescence and total chlorophyll (estimated from fluorescence), pH, and depth.
-EXO sondes that will be deployed at sites on the Bush, Patapsco, Patuxent, Potomac, and Wicomico Rivers, and Tangier Sound may also be configured with total algal sensors that measure both chlorophyll a and blue-green algal concentrations in μg/L and RFU.
+The exception is two stations in Fishing Bay.
+These locations will utilize EXO1 sondes which record a subset (water temperature, specific conductance, salinity (calculated from specific conductance and temperature), dissolved oxygen, depth) of these parameters every 15-minutes.
+EXO sondes that will be deployed at the National Aquarium in Baltimore in the Patapsco River will also be configured with total algal sensors that measure both chlorophyll a and blue-green algal concentrations in μg/L and RFU.

-Since 2008, sonde sensors have been wrapped in copper tape (2" diameter; 3.5 mm thickness) to inhibit biological growth.
+Since 2008,YSI 6600 model sonde sensors have been wrapped in copper tape (2" diameter; 3.5 mm thickness) to inhibit biological growth.
 Starting in 2010, several sondes have also been equipped with anti-fouling probes and probe guards that utilize copper housings to further reduce biological growth on sensors.
 Continuous monitoring sondes are positioned in the water column in either a floating configuration that suspends the sonde at some distance below the surface (usually 1-meter), or in an anchored configuration that fixes the sonde at some distance above the bottom (usually 0.3m or 0.5m above bottom).
 The sonde is positioned in the water column in either a floating configuration or a fixed configuration depending on the geographic area being monitored, the monitoring goals for that segment, and the total water depth at a particular site.